Gum Disease Treatment Options – Rowley, MA

 The Best Strategies for Addressing Periodontal Disease

 Periodontal disease – more commonly called gum disease – comes in many forms.
 The earliest stage is called gingivitis, and the symptoms are usually quite mild at this point; eventually, gingivitis can advance to periodontitis and pose a threat to oral and overall health.
-The best gum disease treatment strategy will vary depending on how severe the infection has already become.
+The best gum disease treatment options for Rowley, MA dental patients will vary depending on how severe the infection has already become.
 Get in touch with Dr. St. Clair today to learn more about the treatments that could soothe your swollen, aching gums.

 We are very lucky to have two very skilled periodontists as referral sources.
 We also use the services of Dr. Lawrence Miller in Danvers.

 As with any procedure, our goal during periodontal treatment will be to provide you with the best quality care while making sure you feel welcome and safe.
 We only use the most up-to-date periodontal procedures, dental tools, medications, and sterilization techniques.

 Dr. St. Clair takes the safety of his patients very seriously, which is why he has taken every possible step to prevent the possible spread of AIDS, herpes, hepatitis, the cold virus, and other highly infectious diseases.
 Our dental office uses sterilization procedures that go above and beyond what is generally recommended by the ADA and CDC.
 As part of standard operating procedure, we wear disposable masks and gloves that are changed between patients.
 All reusable equipment will be thoroughly wiped down before a new patient walks into the treatment area.
 In accordance with ADA guidelines, we will regularly clean the water lines and evacuation hoses.
 Finally, all instruments undergo autoclave sterilization before examination or treatment.
 Our skilled staff members have all received thorough training on sterilization procedures.